My Century

 Administering vaccine in carss

-CDC counted flu, pnemonia, and "probable covid" as confirmed covid deaths
+The CDC lied about deaths including flu, pnemonia, and "probable covid" as confirmed covid deaths

 Riots of May 2020